-Russian Blue cats are an elegant breed known for their silvery gray to deep blue coats of plush fur.
+Russian Blue cats are an elegant breed that stands out for their silvery gray to deep blue coats of plush fur.
 These cats have a striking appearance and very agreeable temperament.
 They are popular worldwide as pets due to their docile temperament and extremely soft fur.

 This delightful kitty will steal the heart of anyone they meet, especially people who like to sit and cuddle cats.
 They are not pushy kitties and love to sit by and observe rather than being the center of attention.
 This breed may be just perfect for your family.

-There is a lot that goes into caring for a new kitty, and every breed has unique traits and care.
-Along with that, all cats are individuals, and despite their breed, will have behavior quirks, health issues, and care needs that may differ from other cats, even those of the same breed.
-We cover breed history, behavior, and care in our comprehensive breed profile.
-Let’s jump in and get to know the amazing Russian Blue cat.
+A lot goes into caring for a new kitty, and every breed has unique traits and care.
+Along with that, all cats are individuals, and despite their breed, they will have behavior quirks, health issues, and care needs that may differ from other cats, even those of the same breed.
+Our comprehensive breed profile covers breed history, behavior, and care.
+Let’s jump in and get to know the fantastic Russian Blue cat.

 One story suggests that the elegant breed is the modern descendant of beloved pets of Russian czars.
 Another school of thought believes these cats were feral felines who lived in the wild and often were hunted for their thick, dense coats.
 In the mid-1860s, the breed started appearing on ships and made its way to northern Europe and England.

 One of the first noted appearances of the Russian Blue cat was in 1875 in an “Archangel Cat” exhibit at London’s Crystal Palace.
 Most early pedigree developments occurred in England and Scandinavia following World War II.
 The breed popped up in the United States in the early 1900s and was given its own competition classification in 1912.
 The breed was in the United States before the war, but the Archangel Blue became more popular after World War II.